 After 39 weeks (depending on hospital/bed availability) most providers will allow a woman to make an “elective” choice to be induced.

-Can I still have a natural birth if I’m induced with Pitocin
+Can I still have a natural birth if I’m induced with Pitocin?

 While it is possible to have a natural birth (“natural labor” in this case would be labor without pain medication) after being induced with Pitocin, the chances of this happening are not as high as if you were to go into labor naturally.
 Keep in mind that the risks associated with Pitocin induction can include an increased risk of delivery complications, such as cesarean section.
 It is important to talk to your doctor about your individual risk factors, as well as the pros and cons of using Pitocin versus going into labor naturally.
 Ultimately, the decision is up to you and your healthcare provider.

-Ultimately, whether or not to use Pitocin will depend on a number of factors, including your own preferences and medical history.
+Whether or not to use Pitocin will depend on a number of factors, including your own preferences and medical history.
 It is important to talk to your doctor about the pros and cons of using Pitocin before making a decision.

 - It can be done in just 3 hours